2brownc/store-fp/README.md

 A store app built with Typescript, Nextjs and Tailwindcss.
 It is deployed on Vercel.

+Built for the mobile so make sure to use "responsive view" of your browser when on desktop.

 ### Main Page

 The "Night Flea" vibe page of the Furrl store.